pynetscript/FromZeroToHero/README.md

 # tools.py

-Using Colorama package so i can change the color on line 21.
-Need to download the package for Py2 and Py3:
+- Colorama (optional).

 ```
 sudo pip install colorama
 sudo pip3 install colorama
 ```

-Getpass function asks for password but doesn't show it in screen.
+- Getpass function asks for password but hides the input.
-Custom function to get input that is compatible with both Python 2 and 3.
+- Custom function (get_input) to get input that is compatible with both Python 2 and 3.
-Prompts for, and returns a username and password (password is asked x 2, and if they don't match you get an error message `>> Passwords do not match.
+- Custom function (get_credentials) that prompts for, and returns a username and password (password is asked twice, and if they don't match you get an error message `>> Passwords do not match.
 Try again. `.
 The script though will continue to run, but you should use Ctrl + C to cancel the script and try again.
-This script is going to be imported on our main python script (telnet-cmdrunner.py).
+- tools.py is going to be imported on our main python script (telnet-cmdrunner.py).
+This way we have a cleaner script to work with.

 # cisco_ios_telnet_devices.json